deco3500-2017/assigned-null/README.md

 **Daniel Burke**

-Daniel is pursuing Masters in IT (DECO7350) and he will be leading the team and will be responsible for managerial decisions of the project.
+Daniel is pursuing his Masters in IT (DECO7350) and he will be leading the team and will be responsible for managerial decisions of the project.
 He will be responsible for making the project plan and finalizing the features of our project, dividing the features into modules and assigning work for all team members each week.
 He will also be responsible for keeping track of the progress of the team and shall be point of contact for the tutors.
 He will also be working as a back-end developer and support the team in developing the project.

 **Jaymes Branch**